 American Municipal Power provides reliable generation and related services at very competitive prices.
 AMP member municipal electric systems can count on power supply planning, engineering, economic development, government relations and communications services.

 AMP offers a variety of benefits to communities that offer municipal electric services.
-For more information about becoming a member community of the organization, please contact Harry Phillips, director of marketing/member relations, at 614/540-1111, or e-mail email@example.com.
+For more information about becoming a member community of the organization, please contact Harry Phillips, director of marketing/member relations, at 614.540.1111 or email@example.com.

 There are many benefits and services through a membership with AMP, including: